nolanlawson/couch-community-compat-table/README.md

 ### PouchDB &#8596; Cloudant

 Mostly works, but there may be issues.
 PouchDB is tested against CouchDB 2.x, which is largely compatible with Cloudant.
+No big known issues.

 ### PouchDB &#8596; rcouch